 I have had the pleasure and privilege of meeting so many wonderful people who came to the United States as a direct result of the Hungarian Revolution.
 Many are incredibly hard working and educated people who came with nothing in their pockets and, due to language limitations, were often not able to work in their field.
-Many came as young men and did whatever necessary to learn the language and move forward in this new land.
+Many came as young men and women did whatever necessary to learn the language and move forward in this new land.
 My brother often mentions there is an amazing work ethic that comes with a “56-er”–they work like no one else because they had nothing when they came, and so they just keep doing what needs to be done until they make it.
-While they are to be commended and celebrated, I also think about the effort and sacrifices made here, in the U.S. and Canada, on behalf of and to welcome and make provisions for this special group of refugees.
+While they are to be commended and celebrated, I also think about the effort and sacrifices made here, in the U.S. and Canada, and other countries on behalf of and to welcome and make provisions for this special group of refugees.

 One set of my great grandparents saw opportunity in the U.S.A. and they came over in the early 1900’s with my grandmother in tow.
 Sadly, I don’t know anything about their travels.
 I know they came here, they learned English, and they made their way through life in the U.S. My paternal grandmother, Clara, spoke both Hungarian and English.
 Clara’s husband, Stephen, was also bilingual and they raised their kids to speak both Hungarian and English.